crate/crate/DEVELOP.rst

 Prerequisites
 =============

-Crate Data is developed in Java_, so a working Java_ installation is required.
+Crate Data is developed in Java_ 7, so a working Java 7 virtual machine installation is required.
+We recommend using `Oracle's Java`_ on OSX and OpenJDK_ on Linux Systems.
-The minimum supported JVM version is **1.7**.

 Submodules
 ==========